danfuzz/samizdat/samizdat-0/README.md

 as an explicit indication that the so-marked item does in fact have documentation elsewhere.
 (That is, it is an unintentional oversight for an item to *not* have such a comment.)

+### Macros

+Macros are generally avoided, except for a couple narrow purposes:

+* As standard-form guards around header files to prevent multiple inclusion.

+* To help avoid particularly noisy boilerplate code.
+For this purpose, they can be defined either in source or header files.

+### Inline functions

+Inline functions are generally avoided, except when they have a blatant and measurable performance benefit, which can be achieved without making the code significantly less clear.

+Inlines are defined using the C99 standard idiom, namely:

+* The primary definition of the inline function is located in a header file, marked just `inline` (and not `static`).

+* One source (non-header) file contains a declaration of the same function with just `extern`.

+### External library usage

+The code is meant to rely only on functionality which is either defined by Posix or is nigh-ubiquitously available in Posix-providing environments, without having to install additional packages.

+The "gold standard" is that any given function be available in both OS X and typical Linux userlands.